-A lot of people use their mobile devices like phones and tablets to complete purchases, so make sure your checkout is optimised for mobile use.
+A lot of people use their mobile devices like phones and tablets to complete purchases, so make sure your checkout is optimized for mobile use.
 If it isn’t you could be losing out on a lot of potential customers.

 18. Minimise questions

-One of the best ways to optimise a checkout page is to reduce the number of mandatory form fields.
-Many checkouts have a huge amount of information customers need to fill in before they can finally complete their order.
+One of the best ways to optimize a checkout page is to reduce the number of mandatory form fields.
+Many checkouts have a huge amount of information customers need to fill in before they can finally complete their orders.
 People don’t like to spend a lot of time filling in the form, they just want to buy your products.
 The more form fields you have the more likely a customer will just abandon their cart.

 19. Highlight (positive) customer reviews

 Word of mouth is one of the best marketing tools out there.
 Customers like to know they’re making the right decision by purchasing your product.
 By displaying real, positive customer reviews to potential buyers, you’ll help convince them your product is the right choice.